 Eligible grant applicants include nonprofits, business and professional associations, officially recognized neighborhood groups, schools and local units of government located inside the MWMO watershed.
-See our Eligibility and Selection Criteria page for details.
+Eligible applicants may not serve a dual role as project manager and project consultant.
+(See our Eligibility Requirements page for full details.)

 As a general rule, Stewardship Fund Grant projects must meet all three of the following criteria:

 - Develop partnerships with community organizations

 - Protect or improve the quality of water, habitat, and natural resources